-Notice that Ha and Ii are played with the bottom two finger-holes closed.
+Notice that Ha and I (ee) are played with the bottom two finger-holes closed.
 This is done because it helps produce a more solid tone on these two notes by raising the pressure.
-When going from Ha to Chi notice that the bottom two fingers must lift-off in sync with the top-hand index finger coming down on the 4th finger-hole.
+When descending from Ha to Chi, notice that the bottom two fingers must lift-off in sync with the top-hand index finger coming down on the 4th finger-hole.
 This transition is one of the more tricky ones in the beginning but with practice it will become second nature.
 Strive for a smooth, clean transition between these two notes.

 (Esoteric footnote: Esoteric note: My charts are based on Seien Ryu from Fudaiji (西園流 譜代寺) so they use Ha (ハ) instead of Kinko Ryu’s Ri (り).
 The use of the character Ha in the Seien Ryu pre-dates Nakao Tozan’s use of it in his Tozan Ryu (都山流).
 Taizan’s Myoan was derived from the Seien Ryu so they also use Ha.)

 This chart has the most common meri notes.
 Meri means to flatten or “lower” the pitch.
 The listed pitches are for a 1.8 “D” shakuhachi.
 Most meri notes are ideally played flatter than perfect pitch.
 It takes considerable time to play these notes at the right pitches.
 I offer key guidance on how to achieve them in one-on-one lessons, especially in the upper octave kan.